ITheP/Arksplorer/Arksplorer/README.md

 - Put in new Gensis 2 Dino lookup data (first version, info out there on these is not all complete yet it seems, Arkpedia + Dododex links included)
 - Put in some other Dino lookup data that was also missing
 - Put in new icon for non male/female sex (N/A)
+- Note: Appears that there are some bugs in the app that creates the data Arksplorer uses, untill these are worked out, we can't add much other new stuff in

 ToDo:
 - More configurables saved into user settings